 4. Make time to de-stress

-Chronic stress not only can negatively affect your mental health, but also your physical health.
+Chronic stress can not only negatively affect your mental health, but also your physical health.
 To soothe your body and mind, make time for rest and relaxation each day.
-Everyone will find different activities relaxing so experiment to discover what works best for you.
+Everyone will find different activities relaxing, so experiment to discover what works best for you.
 Some good options to try include walking, deep breathing, practicing yoga, taking a warm bath, reading, meditating, painting, journaling, or playing an instrument.

 5. Maintain friendships

 Research shows that having strong social connections fosters both emotional and physical health, especially in older adults.
-Conversely, loneliness and social isolation has been linked to depression and poorer health.
+Conversely, loneliness and social isolation have been linked to depression and poorer health.
 Keep your friends close and spend time with them often.
 Not only will you feel more supported and happy, but your physical health will benefit as well.

 The Bottom Line